crf8472/libarcstk/DESIGN.md

 # Design Principles

+I used the project to improve my C++ knowledge while achieving the solution of a real task.When it eventually grew to a certain point, I thought that I could share it.
+This decision motivated me to reflect my API design.
+I noted the following points mainly as a log for myself.
+Libarcs is at least intended to obey these requirements.

+Beware: the following contains decisions based on my opinion.
+You might not like it.

 Libarcs embraces "modern" C++, which means to choose the contemporary way of doing things, not the way things were done back in the Nineties.
 Currently, libarcs is compiled as C++14.